Romanian revolution

-Following World War II, Romania was placed under the Soviet sphere of influence in 1947 with Communist rule implemented.
-When Romania seceded from Soviet influence in April 1964, Nicolae Ceaușescu became the country's leader the following year.
+Following World War II, Romania found itself inside the Soviet sphere of influence, with Communist rule officially declared in 1947.
+In April 1964, when Romania published a general policy paper worked out under Gheorghe Gheorghiu-Dej's instructions, the country was well on its way of carefully breaking away from Soviet control.
+Nicolae Ceaușescu became the country's leader the following year.
 Under his rule, Romania experienced a brief waning of internal repression that led to a positive image both at home and in the West.
 However, repression again intensified by the 1970s.
 Amid tensions in the late 1980s, early protests occurred in the city of Timișoara in mid-December on the part of the Hungarian minority in response to an attempt by the government to evict Hungarian Reformed Church pastor László Tőkés.
 In response, Romanians sought the deposition of Ceaușescu and a change in government in light of similar recent events in neighbouring nations.
 The country's ubiquitous secret police force, the Securitate, which was both one of the largest in the Eastern Bloc and for decades had been the main suppressor of popular dissent, frequently and violently quashing political disagreement, ultimately proved incapable of stopping the looming, and then highly fatal and successful revolt.